 Reviewed by Annabel

 Stuff Matters was about solid materials; his new book does the same, obviously, for liquids.
-This time, as a linking concept, Miodownik takes us on a journey with him as he flies across the Atlantic by plane.
-As he travels, he looks at all the different liquids that he encounters on the way – ‘the delightful and dangerous substances that flow through our lives’.
+This time, Miodownik takes us on a journey with him as he travels across the Atlantic by aeroplane.
+As he goes, he looks at all the different liquids that he encounters on the way – ‘the delightful and dangerous substances that flow through our lives’.

 Each of the thirteen liquids examined is described in the chapter heading by its primary property, but first, in the introduction he defines the essential property they all share:

 …Liquids don’t have a shape.
 They just take the form of whatever is containing them. […]

 When they’re not contained, they are always on the move, seeping, corroding, dripping and escaping our control.